umutdag1/demo-docker-dev-environment/README.md

 # demo-docker-dev-environment
-## NOTE: Collaboration is a paid feature but it installs all dependencies
-## (compiler, interpreter etc.) automatically
-## as it checks all file in the repo and
-## deciding what main programming language is
-## So, it's an advantage to install all dependencies automatically instead of
+## NOTE: Despite collaboration is a paid feature of docker dev environment, it's free to install all dependencies (compiler, interpreter etc.) automatically in local machine as it checks all file in the github repo and deciding what the main programming language is.
+So, it's an advantage to install all dependencies automatically instead of doing all them manually
-## doing them all by hand